 Interested parishioners formed a planning committee and surveyed other parishioners.
 They visited residential facilities in the area, as well as other cities.
 General concepts were developed, and ideas for services and operation of the facility were explored.
 Initially, the intent was to build a retirement facility, but later, it was determined the facility should provide assisted living.
 From the very beginning, the committee agreed they wanted to serve seniors from the broader community, not just members of St. Mary’s church.
-Because no other assisted living facility in Corvallis at the time served persons on Medicaid, it was very important to the planning committee to include seniors on limited incomes.
+No assisted living facilities in Corvallis at the time served persons on Medicaid.
+Therefore, it was important to the planning committee to include seniors on limited incomes.

-In 1993, a not-for-profit corporation was established, and the initial board of directors organized.
+In 1993, a nonprofit corporation was established, and the initial board of directors organized.
 Rich Rodeman, former city attorney and community leader, became the board’s first president.
 Other members of the board included: Ron Bentz, Jerry Fox, Jerry Hortsch, Betty Johnson, Francis Johnson, Joe Malcom, Jack Moran, Mario Pastega, and Dale Ramsay.
-Bishop Kenneth Steiner was ex-officio member of the board.
-(Dale Ramsay later resigned to avoid a conflict of interest as he submitted a bid to build the facility.)
+Bishop Kenneth Steiner was an ex-officio member of the board.

-The GRAND OPENING was celebrated on July 1, 2002 with 42 studio and one-bedroom apartments with a full range of support services and activities to enhance the quality of living for elders in our community!
+The grand opening was celebrated on July 1, 2002.
+Corvallis Caring Place opened with 42 studio and one-bedroom apartments and a full range of support services and activities to enhance the quality of living for elders in our community.
 The first resident to be welcomed to Corvallis Caring Place was retired Corvallis physician, Dr. James Riley.

-Another major milestone was celebrated in March 2005 when permanent financing for the facility was arranged with U.S. Bank.
+In March 2005, Corvallis Caring Place celebrated another milestone when permanent financing for the facility was arranged with U.S. Bank.

-Today, Corvallis Caring Place continues to provide residents a full range of supportive services in a caring environment.
-Under the present management contract with Mennonite Village, Corvallis Caring Place continues its reputation for quality services in the community.
-The board of directors has established standing committees to carry out its oversight functions as the owner, including Quality Assurance, Community Relations, Building, and Finance.
+Today, Corvallis Caring Place under a management contract with Mennonite Management Services, continues its reputation for quality services in the community.
+The board of directors has established standing committees to carry out its oversight functions as the owner, including quality assurance, community relations, facilities, and finance.

-Corvallis Caring Place, the only nonprofit assisted living facility in Corvallis, is alive and well!
-The corporation’s board includes experienced professional and business people from our community who are committed to providing dignity and compassion in a life-enriching environment for the residents for many years to come
+Corvallis Caring Place, the only nonprofit assisted living facility in Corvallis, is alive and well.
+The corporation’s board includes experienced professional and business people from the community who are committed to our mission – provide compassionate care while preserving dignity in a life-enriching environment.